Train

 Objective

-With this proposal, the EC intends to repeal the Rail Freight Corridors Regulation and amend the Single European Rail Area (SERA) Directive.
+In its proposal, the EC repeals the Regulation on Rail Freight Corridors (RFC) and amends the Directive on the Single European Rail Area (SERA).

 EIM in action